 Pulleez has donated hundreds—and are aiming to donate a couple thousand—of its ponytail holders to hospitals around the U.S. to help keep workers’ hair up and away from their faces.

 As part of its #SmallActs of kindness campaign, Augustinus Bader will be donating 12,000 samples of The Rich Cream to hospitals for doctors and nurses to fight against skin irritation and bruises from masks and glasses.
+In addition, the brand will introduce The Hand Sanitizer and donate the full run of 60,000 units to those in need.

 Dr. Brandt Skincare